SSHOC/dataverse-lrs/README.md

 #### Curl commands to configure and run web applications with a Dataverse instance:

-Using the *curl* commands below it should be possible to run the external applications on a Dataverse instance:
+Using the *curl* commands below it should be possible to install and run the external applications on a Dataverse instance:

 -- text/plain previewer